matrix-org/sydent/docs/templates.md

 Invitation emails are sent when someone is invited to a room by their email address.
-They should contain a link for the user to click on that takes them to a matrix client
+They should contain a link for the user to click on that takes them to a matrix client.

 Invite template files should have the name `invite_template.eml` or `invite_template.eml.j2`.